opentensor/bittensor-subnet-template/README.md

 ---

 This template contains all the necessary files and functions to define Bittensor subnet incentive mechanisms.
-You can run this template in three ways, on Bittensor's main-network (real TAO), Bittensor's test-network (fake TAO), or with your own staging-network.
+You can run this template in three ways, on Bittensor's main-network (real TAO, to be released), Bittensor's test-network (fake TAO), or with your own staging-network.
 This repo includes instructions for dong all three.

 # Introduction
 The Bittensor blockchain hosts multiple self-contained incentive mechanisms 'subnets'.
 Subnets are playing fields through which miners (those producing value) and validators (those producing consensus) determine together the proper distribution of TAO for the purpose of incentivizing the creation of value, i.e. generating digital commodities, such as intelligence, or data.
 Each consistes of a wire protocol through which miners and validators interact and their method of interacting with Bittensor's chain consensus engine [Yuma Consensus](https://github.com/opentensor/subtensor) which is designed to drive these actors into agreement about who is creating value.